PrabavathiM/personal-portfolio/README.md

-s-5 : add navbar code from bootstrap "change navbar and bg -black", ms-auto s-6 : change the font family and style s-7 : style the nav give bluring effects. s-8 : create home page
+s-5 : add navbar code from bootstrap "change navbar and bg -black", ms-auto s-6 : change the font family and style s-7 : style the nav give bluring effects. s-8 : create about page